 I store dried herbs in glass jars with tight lids.
 Don’t rely on the two-piece mason jar lids for storing dried herbs.
 Insects can get into the jars through the tiny space between the lid and the ring, if the jars are unsealed.
 Instead, invest in a set of 1 piece lids that fit your jars.
 These will last as long as your jars and can be reused every year.

 I use a Sharpie™ Marker to write on the top of the lids and date the contents.
-While the permanent marker is not water-based, it will wipe off the lid completely with a bit of cooking oil, so cleaning the label is easy.
+While the permanent marker is not water-based, it will wipe off the lid completely with a bit of cooking oil, or alcohol, so cleaning the label is easy.

 Store the herbs in jars in a cool, dry, place, similar to where you store your infused oils, and bottled tinctures.
 I put mine with my canning, reserving a shelf in the cold storage room.

 Dried herbs should last two years in storage.
-If the herbs retain their fragrance and colour, they are still potent.
+Even if it has been longer than two years, as long as herbs retain their fragrance and colour, they are still potent.

 Using dried herbs

 Dehydrated herbs are the best herbs to use for making infused oils, salves, infusions, and tinctures.
 The excess water has been removed from the herb leaving the potency in the plant material.
 Infused oils made with dried herbs have a reduced risk of rancidity and microbial contamination.
 Tinctures made with dried herbs are not diluted with the excess moisture found in fresh ones.

 There are a few exceptions to this rule.
 St. John’s wort flowers should always be tinctured fresh or infused in oil while fresh.
 The active ingredients are lost when the flowers are dried.